illusion12321/orchestrate-php/README.md

 - `Refs`, used for Refs List query
 - `Graph`, used for Graph Get query
 - `Events`, used for Event List query
-- `Search`, used for Search query, with support for aggregates
+- `Search`, used for Search query, with support for Geo and Aggregates

 ```php
 use andrefelipe\Orchestrate\Application;